 YU-FO follows the interactions one fateful night between a Canadian man and the mysterious Japanese woman he encounters at a side-of-the-road diner off the breathtaking Sea-To-Sky Highway.
 An exploration on themes of alienation and how far we humans can crawl into our own shells, YU-FO plays with the notion of musical story-telling and features the musical composition and direction of acclaimed local musician and Theatre Replacement in-house designer Veda Hille, who provides a powerful live accompaniment to the show.
 YU-FO is directed by Amiel Gladstone, with movement direction by international dance artist Sarah Chase, and lighting design by Itai Erdal.
-Written and performed by Maiko Bae Yamamoto and James Long, YU-FO premiered at Rumble Production’s TREMORS Festival (2007) at Performance Works on Granville Island.
+Written and performed by Maiko Yamamoto and James Long, YU-FO premiered at Rumble Production’s TREMORS Festival in 2007 at Performance Works in Vancouver.

 “The Tremors Festival closes with Theatre Replacement presenting its latest test of the limits of creativity.
 If they go too far and leave us scratching our heads, so much the better for furthering Vancouver’s reputation as a laboratory for theatrical innovation.”

 “YU-FO feels like the love child of Hello Kitty and R2D2: unsettling and absolutely charming.
 Vancouver’s Theatre Replacement, which is at the forefront of the city’s thriving experimental scene, has rarely looked better.”